kristiank139/Musicguessing/README.md

 ## Program problems:

-1. Title cannot include many charactes
+1. Title cannot include many characters
 2. No way to reveal the correct title yet